-One, the European Commission is being burned out trying to meet the administrative requirements of this legislative review.
+Firstly, the European Commission is working overtime to meet the administrative requirements of this legislative review.

-Two, the always powerful European Council has solidified its position in Brussels decision-making, especially as the focus has grown on how to direct spending in recovery plans and the 2021-2027 budget.
-The power imbalance has been further exacerbated by a European Parliament that has been largely silent the last two years but will have a greater role to play as the various legislative proposals move forward.
+Secondly, the always powerful European Council has solidified its decision-making position in Brussels, especially as the focus has shifted to how to direct spending in recovery plans and the 2021-2027 budget.
+The power imbalance has been further exacerbated by a European Parliament that has been largely silent in the last two years but will have a greater role to play as the various legislative proposals move forward.

-Three, there is now a window of opportunity to move away from the doctrine of growth above all.
+Thirdly, there is now a window of opportunity to move away from the doctrine of growth above all.
 It might be replaced with its ideological cousin of 'green growth', representing minimal change, or we could see a move towards a goal of autonomy and resilience achieved through the net zero target.